unyon/splurty/windows.md

 **If you do not have a Firehose Flash Drive**: download and unzip the following file: [firehose-vagrant](https://github.com/kenmazaika/firehose-vagrant/archive/master.zip) to your __Desktop__ and rename the folder `vagrant`.
 This is where all your web development environment will live.

-Download the firehose.box file, and save it in your `Desktop/vagrant` folder.
+Download the firehose.box file, and save it in your `Desktop\vagrant` folder.

 Step 4: Add the Box
 --------